 The tables have changed in

 20 of the past 30 years, including two

 and frequent tinkering with the number of steps.
 We really dread doing this state, every year.

 NOTE: In 2015, Connecticut added a new Table C 3% Tax Rate Phase-Out Add-Back (we're not making that up!) which applies to annual wages between $50K and $100K per year.
 Also, a new Table D Tax Recapture that applies to annual wages between $200K and $700K.
-Frankly, the adjustments are only a small percentage of wages, and adding the new tables required so much extra programming that we decided to skip them.
+Frankly, the adjustments are small, and adding the new tables required so much extra programming that we decided to skip them.
 We only have room for four computation tables, and CT already uses them all.
 No other US state needs more than two.

 Come on, CT legislators, enough is enough!
 How about, look at the tax formulas for any other state in the US?
 Mathematically speaking, i t is possible to match any desired "tax curve" with a single step table.

 Click here to download free updates for Connecticut